Stella O'Malley: Film

 In 2018 her Channel 4 documentary Trans Kids: It's Time To Talk aired.
 The documentary addressed transgender children and their gender dysphoria, expressing concerns that too many children were transitioning and doing so too young.
-In the documentary, she interviewed transgender children and adults as well a detransitioned woman, all of whom said they didn't regret their decision to medically transition.
+In the documentary, she interviewed transgender children and adults as well as a detransitioned woman, all of whom said they didn't regret their decision to medically transition.
 Transgender groups and charities she approached had refused to speak to her; she said they accused her of questioning whether transgender children exist.
-She was criticized for interviewing James Caspian and "trans-critical" feminists who oppose the right of transgender people to self-identify, one of whom asserted there is no scientific evidence anyone is "born in the wrong body".
+She was criticised for interviewing James Caspian and "trans-critical" feminists who oppose the right of transgender people to self-identify, one of whom asserted there is no scientific evidence anyone is "born in the wrong body".
 In the film, O'Malley states that she had called herself a boy until puberty, which she retroactively considers gender dysphoria and believes would have led her to transition if born later, but felt comfortable as a girl after puberty.

-Some critics praised the documentary, others criticized it for uneven coverage, asking if children and adolescents are being "groomed" into believing they're trans, and O'Malley's conclusion that transgender children "are lost and are being led".
-Dr Helen Webberley, a UK based GP and gender specialist who'd declined to participate in the film, criticized it for not including any trans adults who'd transitioned as children.
-Sarah Carson concluded in her review that "a film like this that tries to prove that to be transgender can be “a phase” – with few statistics and not enough concrete evidence – could do more harm than good".
+Some critics praised the documentary, others criticised it for uneven coverage, asking if children and adolescents are being "groomed" into believing they're trans, and O'Malley's conclusion that transgender children "are lost and are being led".
+Dr Helen Webberley, a UK based GP and gender specialist who had declined to participate in the film, criticised it for not including any trans adults who had transitioned as children.
+Sarah Carson concluded in her review that "a film like this that tries to prove that to be transgender can be "a phase" – with few statistics and not enough concrete evidence – could do more harm than good".